-Buildings constructed with Nudura insulated concrete forms have a monolithic wall of concrete sandwiched between two continuous panels of EPS foam, which together reduce thermal bridging and the transfer of hot and cold air through the structure.
-But how do R-value and thermal mass factor into an energy-efficient building?
+Buildings constructed with Nudura insulated concrete forms have monolithic walls of concrete sandwiched between two panels of EPS foam, which together reduce thermal bridging and the transfer of hot and cold air through the structure.

 R-value is a measurement of how well insulation prevents the flow of heat energy.
 The higher the R-value, the greater the insulating effectiveness.
 R-value of a wall is dependent upon multiple factors, including the type of insulation, its thickness, and its consistency.

 For example, a wall using insulation with a high R-value could have gaps in the cavity, leaving areas of lower R-value for air to flow through, reducing the effective R-value of the wall system.
-This is commonly seen in wood-frame or stick-built houses.
-Every wood stud or corner post is a location where there is lessened or zero insulation which leads to thermal bridging, which create drafts and cold spots.
+This is commonly seen in wood-frame or stick-built houses

 On the other hand, Nudura ICF buildings will not have any cold areas as the insulation is continuous around the whole enclosure.
 This continuous exterior and interior insulation is achieved through our DURALOCK™ technology that ensures our blocks are mechanically linked together to prevent air leakage through the assembly.